Kaveret, ‘Medina Ktana’ (Little Country)

 Happy birthday to us, happy birthday to us, happy birthday dear Israel, happy birthday to us.

-Did you know that Israel is the only country in the world whose national anthem is in a minor key?
-Could be because after 2000 years of persecution it was built on the ashes of a near genocide.
-Israel has fought three existential wars in its 67 years, and hence lives with an acute sense of fragility.
-It’s the only country in history recreated by a miraculous act of will out of a tribal imagination, the only nation to return to its homeland from dispersion, reviving a dead language on the way.
-It’s also the only democracy in this part of the world, a bizarre mix of refugees from every corner of the world stuck in the middle of the Levant, hence a sharp sense of irony regarding our still-evolving national identity.
+It’s the only country in history recreated out of a tribal memory by a miraculous act of will , the only nation to return to its homeland after exile, reviving a dead language on the way.
+Despite the current turmoil over this government’s heavy-handedness, it’s the only democracy in this part of the world, a bizarre mix of refugees from every corner of the globe stuck in the middle of the Levant, hence a sharp sense of irony regarding our still-evolving national identity.
 People run around like crazy trying to be normal in the most abnormal of societies.

 In the wake of the 1973 Yom Kippur War, in which the country barely survived obliteration, a bunch of army buddies formed a band called Kaveret (‘beehive’), sometimes also known as Poogy (after the name of their first album, “Poogy Stories”).
 The leader and chief songwriter was Danny Sanderson, an Israeli who grew up in the US on rock and roll.
 In three years they recorded three albums as out of place and ahead of their time in the Israeli musical landscape as the country is in the Middle East – sophisticated in music, production, performance and content.